Skyzo69/clown/README.md

 ### 3. dialog.txt

-- Using AI prompts for better results
+- Use quality AI prompts for better results.

 - Format: JSON array of dialog objects.